johanbrook/johanbrook.com/src/posts/2014-05-15-writing-contextual-css.md

 ---
-title: Writing contextual CSS
+title: 'Writing contextual CSS'
 date: '2014-05-15 10:00'
 category: css
 tags:
     - css
     - context
     - scss
     - media-queries
     - organization
+slug: writing-contextual-css
 ---

 Organization and structure of CSS might be one of the largest difficulties for beginners as for professionals in web design.
 It *is* hard writing good CSS.
 It is somewhat easer with pre-processors (SCSS, LESS, Stylus), but they'll only give you the tools: it's up to you how to use them (what I can't do without is the `@import` feature).